Ersanio/snes-assembly-book/docs/collections/indexing.md

 |**dl**|direct long|A value denoting a long (24-bit value, e.g. $XXXXXX)|
 |**dd**|direct double|A value denoting a double (32-bit value, e.g. $XXXXXXXX)|

-In this case, the bytes are a “byte”, not “word” or “long”, hence “db”: direct byte.
+In this case, the bytes are a "byte", not "word" or "long", hence "db": direct byte.
 The table in this example serves no other purpose than demonstrating indexing.
 In this case, the table is located somewhere inside the ROM.
 Tables are preceded by a label so that you can refer to it easily within your code.

 Here's an example of a table definition:
 ```